The concept and designation of the "Declarant" arise from the formation of a planned community or a condominium.

 There May Be More Than One Declarant

-Declarant rights can be transferred in whole or in part, and therefore there may be more than one Declarant of a planned community or condominium at any given time.
+Because declarant rights can be transferred in whole or in part, there may be more than one Declarant of a planned community or condominium at any given time.
 The division of declarant rights works cleanly when the rights transferred relate to specific parcels of real property, either property already included in the planned community or condominium, or development property subject to a Declarant's right to incorporate the property into the planned community or condominium at a later time.
 It is more difficult to divide control-oriented declarant rights.
 For example, it creates a practical problem to have more than one Declarant authorized to appoint members to the board of directors of the owners association.

 Another area where there may be multiple Declarants is in master communities that include condominiums or other sub-communities.
 In such projects, which may include residential, commercial, or mixed use arrangements, there are often different Declarants from the beginning, one for the master community and others for each of the sub-communities.
 It is important to evaluate the status of the Declarant for each community and condominium regime that impacts the property in which you are interested.